Fall Semester (1 October - 22 December, 2022)

 Prof. Giulio Bartolini

-For the selection and relevant dates please see below
+For the selection process and relevant dates please see below

 The “International Humanitarian Law Legal Clinic”